Vermont Freshwater Fishing

 One of Vermont’s favorite food fishes and common to waters throughout the state.
 A schooling fish, yellow perch have golden-yellow flanks with six to eight dark vertical bars.
 In late winter and early spring, spawning males develop bright orange lower fins.

-The largest member of the sunfish family in Vermont.
-They have a large, round mouth when open, and when their mouth is closed, their upper jaw extends well past their eye.
+The largest member of the sunfish family in Vermont, largemouth bass have a large, round mouth when open, and when their mouth is closed, their upper jaw extends well past their eye.
 Their flanks are light green to golden green, with a pronounced horizontal bar.

-A long, slender fish that has a large mouth and dorsal and anal fins placed far to the rear.
-They have greenish-gray flanks with several rows of irregular, yellowish-white bean-shaped spots.
-Pike have scales only on the upper half of their gill covers, and their tail, dorsal and anal fins have dark spots or blotches.
+A long, slender fish that has a large mouth and dorsal and anal fins placed far to the rear, northern pike have greenish-gray flanks with several rows of irregular, yellowish-white bean-shaped spots.
+Pike have scales only on the upper half of their gill covers, and their tail, dorsal, and anal fins have dark spots or blotches.

-The largest member of the perch family that includes yellow perch and sauger.
-They have a large, silvery eye, a milky belly and flanks that range from olive brown to golden yellow.
+The largest member of the perch family that includes yellow perch and sauger, walleye have a large, silvery eye, a milky belly, and flanks that range from olive-brown to golden-yellow.
 Walleye can be differentiated from sauger, which they closely resemble, by their first dorsal fin, which is dusky colored and spotless.